 Emergency crews cut away vehicle roof to free injured driver

-First responders had to extricate an individual injured overnight after their vehicle crashed outside a building near downtown London.
+First responders had to extricate a woman injured overnight after her vehicle crashed outside a building near downtown London.

 Around 2 a.m. the London Fire Department along with Police and EMS responded to a vehicle that had crashed outside of 745 York Street not far from downtown London and the Western Fair District.